L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 The changes of coefficients indicated by the vertical arrows are a consequence of formula \eqref{eq: cambio coefficienti} and the fact that

-We construct two branched surfaces in the exterior of $\mathcal{L}$, associated to the arcs $\alpha_i, \beta_i$ and $\gamma_i$, for $i=1, 2$, as described in Figure \ref{fig: family 1 exception}.
-It can be checked by direct inspection that for $i=1, 2$ the complement of $\alpha_i \cup \beta_i \cup \gamma_i$ contains no disc components, and that there are no sink discs and no half sink discs.
-Hence we can apply Corollary \ref{cor: no sink implica taut foliation} and deduce that these branched surfaces carry laminations that extend to taut foliations on the manifolds obtained by Dehn filling the boundary tori along the multislopes realised by the boundary train tracks.
-The boundary train tracks are also depicted in Figure \ref{fig: family 1 exception} and they realise, respectively, all the multislopes in $(\infty, 1)\times(0,\infty)\times(\infty, 0)$ and in $(\infty, 1)^3$.
-In particular, we have taut foliations on $S^3_{r,s,-1}(\mathcal{L})=S^3_{r-1,s+1}(L)$ for all $(r,s)\in (-\infty, 1)\times \matR$.
+We construct two branched surfaces $B_i$ in the exterior of $\mathcal{L}$, associated to the arcs $\alpha_i, \beta_i$ and $\gamma_i$, for $i=1, 2$, as described in Figure \ref{fig: family 1 exception}.
+It can be checked by direct inspection that for $i=1, 2$ the complement of $\alpha_i \cup \beta_i \cup \gamma_i$ contains no disc components in $S$, and that there are no sink discs.
+Hence we can apply Proposition \ref{prop: no sink implica taut foliation} and deduce that these branched surfaces carry laminations that extend to taut foliations on the manifolds obtained by Dehn filling the boundary tori along the multislopes realised by the boundary train tracks.
+First, we consider the boundary train tracks of $B_1$.
+Notice that the one contained in the boundary component of $M$ labelled with $1$ does not satisfy the hypothesis of Lemma \ref{lemma: unlinked}, and so we cannot use it to compute the slopes it realises.
+Nonetheless, a direct computation with weight systems shows that it realises all slopes in $(-\infty, 1)$.
+The two other boundary train tracks of $B_1$ are of type $b)$ and type $c)+d)$ and so realise all slopes in $(0, +\infty)$ and $(-\infty,0)$ on the corresponding boundary components.
+Summing up, the boundary train tracks of $B_1$ realise all the multislopes in $(-\infty, 1)\times(0, +\infty)\times(-\infty, 0)$.
+The boundary train tracks associated to $B_2$ are all of type $a)+d)$ and hence realise all multislopes $(-\infty, 1)^3$.
+In particular, we have taut foliations on $S^3_{r,s,-1}(\mathcal{L})=S^3_{r-1,s+1}(L)$ for all $(r,s)\in (-\infty, 1)\times \matR$. \end{itemize}